herpfg/SonicPi/lesson3/readme.md

    sleep 1
  end
 ```
 That is the same like the previous loop, except you should not use a index and should not increment the index.
-This will be done in the function (or: method) of the structur ring.
-Be aware,that internally is an index, which increments for you. you can take that internal index by using the variable *look*, as you can see:
+This will be done in the function (or: method) *tick* of the structur ring.
+Be aware, that there is an index internally.
+Sonic Pi increments the index for you. you can take that internal index by using the variable *look*, as you can see:
 ```
 myRing = [60,64,67].ring
    live_loop :demo_ring do